opendatamesh-initiative/odm-site-platform/docs/architecture/utility-plane/policy/adapters/opa.md

 When operating withing the ODM ecosystem, input objects are determined by Product Plane services (i.e., Registry and DevOps) and forwarded to the Policy Service.
-The Policy Service collaborates with the Policy Engine OPA, and any other available Policy Engine), to evaluate the request and return the answer to the Product Plane services.
+The Policy Service collaborates with the Policy Engine OPA, and any other available Policy Engine, to evaluate the request and return the answer to the Product Plane services.

 Back to the example shown before,